 There’s virtually no tension at the top of the rep—hence why I didn’t ask you to hold the contraction this time.

-However, just because lying dumbbell curls provide a lackluster bicep contraction doesn't mean they're a bad exercise.
-You can use lying curls for the stretch and get the contraction elsewhere.
+However, just because lying dumbbell curls provide a lackluster bicep contraction doesn’t mean they’re a bad exercise.
+You can use lying curls for the stretch (and as a lower bicep exercise) and get the contraction elsewhere.

 In other words, no single exercise is going to provide a skin-splitting stretch and a maximal muscle contraction.
 That’s why bodybuilders do multiple movements for their biceps.
 As long as you’re doing an exercise that provides a good stretch and a movement that creates a strong contraction, you’re ticking all the boxes.